stargate/data-api/docs/jsonapi-spec.md

 or modify a document beyond these limits will result in the command failing.

+> Note that all limits are configurable using run-time properties.
+> See the [Document limits configuration](./../CONFIGURATION.md#document-limits-configuration) for further info.

 #### Document Size Limit

 The maximum size of a single document is 1 megabyte.
 The size is